Justinian I: Legislative activities

 The Corpus forms the basis of Latin jurisprudence (including ecclesiastical Canon Law) and, for historians, provides a valuable insight into the concerns and activities of the later Roman Empire.
-As a collection it gathers together the many sources in which the leges (laws) and the other rules were expressed or published: proper laws, senatorial consults (senatusconsulta), imperial decrees, case law, and jurists' opinions and interpretations (responsa prudentium).
+As a collection it gathers together the many sources in which the leges and the other rules were expressed or published: proper laws, senatorial consults (senatusconsulta), imperial decrees, case law, and jurists' opinions and interpretations (responsa prudentium).

 Tribonian's code ensured the survival of Roman law.
 It formed the basis of later Byzantine law, as expressed in the Basilika of Basil I and Leo VI the Wise.
 The only western province where the Justinianic code was introduced was Italy (after the conquest by the so-called Pragmatic Sanction of 554), from where it was to pass to Western Europe in the 12th century and become the basis of much Continental European law code, which was eventually spread by European empires to the Americas and beyond in the Age of Discovery.
 It eventually passed to Eastern Europe where it appeared in Slavic editions, and it also passed on to Russia.
 It remains influential to this day.

 His legislations restricted avenues of divorce, including divorce by mutual consent.
 The latter was overturned by his immediate successor, Justin II.

 He passed laws to protect prostitutes from exploitation and women from being forced into prostitution.
 Rapists were treated severely.
 Further, by his policies: women charged with major crimes should be guarded by other women to prevent sexual abuse; if a woman was widowed, her dowry should be returned; and a husband could not take on a major debt without his wife giving her consent twice.